murchie85/McMurchies-Open-Labs/Devops Placement/README.md

 # LEARNING RESOURCES

 What makes DevOps so powerful and sought after a profession is the wide range of skills required.
 A DevOps specialist must have degrees of experience with - Development, Testing (functional and Quality), Operations, Systems Administration and more.
 This is because as a DevOps specialist you are responsible for the underlying infrastructure which those Dev, testing and others run on.
-Duties can invole any of the following and more:
+Duties can involve any of the following and more:

 - Scripting
 - Automation